Gaali Maathu: Production

 Anant Nag was initially chosen for the lead role; he was later replaced by Jai Jagadish, Sundar Raj was also replaced by Charan Raj after the former asked for more remuneration.

 Soundtrack

 The music of the film was composed by Rajan–Nagendra, with lyrics by Chi.
 Udaya Shankar.
-All the songs composed for the film were received extremely well.
+All the songs composed for the film were received extremely well."Omme Ninnannu" is considered the most melodious song by S Janaki in Kannada Cinema.
 The song "Nagisalu Neenu" is based on Jogkauns raga.